causal3900/causal3900.github.io/docs/discussion10.md

 # Comments are meant to help explain what is going on
 # Comments are not always necessary, but can be helpful

-# Below, we create a function that loads in libraries (packages), but first checks if it is installed
+# Below, we create a function that loads in libraries, but first checks if it is installed
 # The piece of code below is not necessary, but it makes loading libraries more convenient
 install <- function(package) {
   if (!require(package, quietly = TRUE, character.only = TRUE)) {